freshcode-dev/web-boilerplate/misc/instructions/releasing-manually-with-git-tags.md

 ## .gitlab-ci.yml updates
 #### Define, what tags you want to react to
-If you want to run job every time any tag created, it's enough to check pipeline has corresponding variable
+If you want to run job every time some tag is created, it's enough to check pipeline has corresponding variable

 ```yaml
 deploy-main: